• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-December 8, 2018 by Rebecca Forstadt-Olkowski 2 Comments
+by Rebecca Forstadt-Olkowski 2 Comments

 Cooking oils and smoke points

 Heating cooking oils can be tricky because not all oils are heat resistant.
 That’s why all-purpose cooking oils like Crisco were so popular back in the 80s.
-When a cooking oil gets too hot, it will not only set off your smoke alarm but will wreak havoc on the oil itself by changing its molecular structure.
+When cooking oil gets too hot, it will not only set off your smoke alarm but will wreak havoc on the oil itself by changing its molecular structure.
 This causes it to lose its nutritional value, taste burned or bitter, and may even form trans fat.

 Every type of oil has its own particular smoke point.
 Olive and walnut oils have very low smoke points and are best used to drizzle over vegetables or in a salad dressing.
-If you do cook with olive oil, don’t use extra virgin because its smoke point is lower than regular olive oil and only use low heat.
+If you do cook with olive oil, don’t use extra virgin because its smoke point is lower than regular olive oil, and only use low heat.
 The best oil for high heat is Malaysian palm oil.
 It not only has the highest smoke point of all cooking oils but doesn’t have a strong taste that can ruin your meal.
 It’s versatile and you can use it in all sorts of recipes including desserts.

 The healthiest oils to consume